Tuesday, September 29, 2009

 Before computers, letter writers had same correspondence patterns as e-mail users

-A new Northwestern University study of human behavior has determined that those who wrote letters using pen and paper -- long before electronic mail existed -- did so in a pattern similar to the way people use e-mail today.
+A new Northwestern University study of human behavior has determined that those who wrote letters using pen and paper -- long before electronic mail existed -- did so in a pattern similar to the way people use e-mail today.....The researchers examined extensive letter correspondence records of 16 famous writers, performers, politicians and scientists, including Einstein, Darwin, Sigmund Freud, Karl Marx, and Ernest Hemingway, and found that the 16 individuals sent letters randomly but in cycles.

-The same the Northwestern team used in a previous study to explain e-mail behavior now has been shown to apply to the letter writers.
+The same mathematical model the Northwestern team used in a previous study to explain e-mail behavior now has been shown to apply to the letter writers.
 This refutes the rational model, which says that people are driven foremost by responding to others.

 Read more....